Hilda

 Lori Connell

 Hilda is one of Mi Esperanza's first women.
-She came to us as an abused women of an alcoholic husband.
+She came to us as an abused woman of an alcoholic husband.
 Hilda's husband spent nearly everything he made on alcohol.
 She requested a micro-loan to start a business that would enable her to support herself and her children and be able to leave her abusive situation.
-Hilda received a loan of 180.00 US dollars and began her business of selling household supplies like trash bags, toilet paper, and cleaners.
+Hilda received a loan of $180.00 and started her business, which sells household supplies, including trash bags, toilet paper, and cleaners.
 Hilda traveled in and around her community to sell her items and began to create an income for her family.
-When Hilda repaid her loan, her life had completely changed.
+When Hilda repaid her loan, her life had undergone a complete transformation.
 Hilda found that HOPE CHANGES THINGS.
 With the hope for a different future, Luis (Hilda's husband) also saw reason to change.
 Luis brought a bicycle with a crate attached and began operating the business.
 Soon after, Luis purchased a small motorcycle and continued to work for his family.
 Luis has stopped drinking, and he and Hilda are very happy.

 Hilda at a glance